-- Projects that bring new businesses and industries to the City, or retains businesses that would otherwise leave the City. - Projects which include public improvements that serve the community as well as the proposed development, particularly improvements already envisioned in City development plans. - Most favorable consideration will be given to those projects where the Applicant either owns the project property or has an option to purchase such property, and condemnation will not be available as a tool for accomplishing the project. - Projects that will finance desirable public improvements, strengthening the employment and economic base of the City, increasing property values, reducing poverty, creating economic stability, upgrading older neighborhoods, and/or facilitating economic self-sufficiency. - Projects providing or retaining jobs with wages exceeding 120% of the Jackson County average wage. - Projects with PILOT's greater than or equal to those described in Section IV.
+- Projects that bring new businesses and industries to the City, or retain businesses that would otherwise leave the City. - Projects which include public improvements that serve the community as well as the proposed development, particularly improvements already envisioned in City development plans. - Most favorable consideration will be given to those projects where the Applicant either owns the project property or has an option to purchase such property.
+Condemnation will not be available as a tool for accomplishing the project. - Projects that will finance desirable public improvements, strengthen the employment and economic base of the City, increase property values, reduce poverty, create economic stability, upgrade older neighborhoods, and/or facilitate economic self-sufficiency. - Projects providing or retaining jobs with wages exceeding 120% of the Jackson County average wage. - Projects with PILOT's greater than or equal to those described in Section IV.
 A. 2.
-A. - Projects which recognize the importance of public art, and include provisions for supporting public art consistent with the goals & objectives outlined in the City's One Percent for the Arts Program.
-This may include contributions to the public art program (up to an amount equal to 1% of abated City property tax) and/or the installation of public art on site if practicable. - Projects which recognize the importance of, and make provisions for, sustainable practices, including energy efficiency. - Projects which recognize the importance of, and make provisions for, litter & trash cleanup, walkability, and security strategies.
+A. - Projects which recognize the importance of, and make provisions for, sustainable practices, including energy efficiency.